I made this unique key wall art from an old portrait. I added my favorite paint colors and Mod Podged the background with fabric – I love it!

 Sand down the background (if you need to) and then paint it Titanium White.
 My background was dark, so it was necessary to paint a lighter color so that the background doesn't show through.
 It will definitely show through if the background is dark and the fabric isn't thick.
 Allow to dry.

-I'm so excited about my easy DIY wall art I can barely stand it.
+I'm so excited about my easy key wall art that I can barely stand it.
 Do you like it on my wall?

 If you like this DIY wall art, check out more in our archives here!